PowerSnail/PowerSnail.github.io/content/recipes/2022-01-03-a-new-way-of-presenting-recipes-and-chicken-abodo.md

 ![Recipe Summary for Chicken Abodo](/images/chicken-abodo.svg)

 This is the final result of a printable, succinct, summary card for my chicken abodo recipe.
-Gotta admit that after reading on the web (and fiddling with HTML and CSS) for so long, there's something very satisfying about LaTeX.
+After reading on the web (and fiddling with HTML and CSS) for so long, there's something very satisfying about LaTeX.
 It just looks nice.

 I then wrote a [Justfile](https://github.com/casey/just) recipe to automate the process: